Bigjango13/Burlap/README.md

 Burlap started because I wanted to learn how to create a programming language.
 I knew about Sack and thought it would be a perfect way to dive in (and it was!).
 Anyway, here's the change log:

-- 1.1.5: Self host speedrun
+- 1.1.5: "Self host speedrun"
     - Add `args()`
     - Add `in` as a binop
+    - Remove boolean and none math
+    - Add guaranteed tail recursion
+    - Make `str` return none on failure
     - Fix major bug with jumping instructions
     - Fix empty import bug
-    - Make `str` return none on failure
-    - Remove boolean and none math
 - 1.1.4: Byte and file update
     - Add string indexing
     - Add string iterating